yupanasenko/libakrypt_faq/Readme.md

 ### Windows
 On Windows you may to install [phtreads library](https://sourceware.org/pthreads-win32/).
+Installing of `pthreads` library is optional.

-After this you can run a Microsoft Visual 20XX Console and execute a following sequence
+After you can run a Microsoft Visual 20XX Console and execute a following sequence

     mkdir build
     cd build
-    cmake.exe -G "NMake Makefiles" ../libakrypt-0.x
+    cmake.exe -G "NMake Makefiles" -DCMAKE_C_FLAGS="-march=native" ../libakrypt-0.x
     nmake.exe

 ## Information